- 05 Dec 2023

 - Browse between the assignment items using the Left and Right arrows

-- Open the Thumbnails gallery viewer, click a thumbnail to open that item
+- Open the Thumbnails gallery viewer, and click a thumbnail to open that item

 - Save button - Clicking the button when it is enabled triggers saving changes to the Dataloop platform before the auto-saving feature takes care of that.

-From left-to-right, work controls at the bottom panel delivers the following functionality:
+From left to right, work controls at the bottom panel deliver the following functionality: